-- Locked cycle testwork will be needed to confirm silver target recovery and final concentrate grades that can be attained.
-Avanti should budget for approximately CDN\$150,000 to confirm locked cycle performance on the reserve samples left from the 2011 work. - Settling testwork of intermediate and final products should allow the optimization of the design and could lead to the reduction of costs associated with settling requirements in the plant.
-Avanti should budget CDN\$25,000 for this work which will be done on the locked-cycle products.
+- Testwork will be needed to confirm that silver target recovery and final concentrate grades that can be attained.
+Avanti should budget for approximately \$150,000 to perform confirmatory testwork - Kinetic flotation testwork at different particle size ranges should be performed to allow for the optimization of the Mo rougher-scavenger flotation circuit.
+Avanti should budget for approximately \$100,000 to perform confirmatory testwork - Settling testwork of intermediate and final products should allow the optimization of the design and could lead to the reduction of costs associated with settling requirements in the plant.
+Avanti should budget \$25,000 for this work, which will be done on the locked-cycle products.

-Metallurgical testwork proposed totals \$175,000.
+The costs of the metallurgical testwork proposed total \$275,000.